Maryland Accounting Schools

 Loyola University Maryland

-The Sellinger School of Business at Loyola University Maryland’s esteemed undergraduate Accounting Degree is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and highlights the importance of real-world application of accounting and managerial theory.
+The Sellinger School of Business at Loyola University Maryland’s esteemed undergraduate Accounting Degree is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and highlights the importance of the real-world application of accounting and managerial theory.
 The curriculum emphasizes knowledge acquisition as well as critical thinking, research and problem-solving skills within a variety of business settings.
 The Loyola undergraduate accounting program is designed as a 4-year portion of an optional 5-year MBA program which satisfies the 150-hour program requirement of the CPA examination.

 Top Ranked Accounting Schools in Maryland